 a.
 Growing file size

 Suppose if you don’t restart your JVMs, then GC log file size can be growing to huge size.
 Because in this strategy new GC log files are created only when you restart the JVM.
 But this is not a major concern in my opinion, because one GC event only occupies few bytes.
-So typically GC log file size will not grow beyond a manageable point.
+So GC log file size will not grow beyond a manageable point for most applications.

 2. Use -XX:+UseGCLogFileRotation